Babatunde13/go-event-pipeline/README.md

 ### Kafka-Based Pipeline
 - Producer sends events to Kafka topic
 - Consumer reads and processes events
-- Redis is the final data sink
+- Dynamo is the final data sink

 ### EventBridge-Based Pipeline
 - Producer pushes events to EventBridge bus
 - EventBridge routes to Lambda or Go consumer
-- Redis stores the processed events
+- DynamoDB stores the processed events(dynamo is chosen over redis because of the intuitive UI for fetching data)

 ---